coudertlab/CrystalNets.jl/docs/src/index.md

 Run `CrystalNets --help` for the list of options available to the executable.

 !!! tip
-    In terms of performance, the compiled executable is the best option if you only want to identify a few structures from time to time.
-Using [the website](https://progs.coudert.name/topology) is recommended as well for this use-case, unless the nets you study are too big.
+    For casual usage, using [the website](https://progs.coudert.name/topology) is the most convenient option, unless the nets you study are too big.

     For intensive workloads with many structures to identify, it is best to use `CrystalNets.jl` as a Julia module through the
     [`determine_topology_dataset`](@ref) function.
-The module is also the best option to perform more advanced analyses on the net in Julia, or to use the [`Options`](@ref) unavailable to the executable.
+The module is also the best option to perform more advanced analyses on the net in Julia, or to use the [`Options`](@ref) unavailable to the executable or the website.